boggs2louky/EAP/README.md

 Download the project file as a .zip from https://github.com/boggs2louky/EAP.
 Extract the contents of the folder to desktop or within Downloads folder or folder location of your choice on the local machine.
 Open VS Code navigate to the extracted zip folder (C:\Users\<username here>\Downloads\EAP-main\EAP-main.
 Select the National Unemployment Rate, Labor Force Participation Rate, and Not in Labor Force Rate 1976-2022.ipynb file to open in VS Code, the file should open with cells visible showing Project Title and Intro to project.
 You may need to set the recommended interpreter which if associated with Anaconda 2.3.2 will be python 3.9 and also allowing the Juypter notebook kernel to be installed within VS Code.

+Project was also tested on another physical machine running Windows 10, with python 3.10 and VS Code installed with aformentioned dependencies installed within VSCode (same extensions as within the VM above).
+A restart of VS Code may be required to allow for the installation of the jupyter notebook kernel to be installed for the purpose of running the project (jupyter notebook).

 Data Analysis Project – Calculating the National Unemployment Rate, Labor Force Participation Rate, and Not In Labor Force Rate for the years 1976-2022.